Estimated sign: Tolerable negative error

 Error tolerance decreases as nominal quantity increases, by alternating intervals of a given percentage error with intervals of a given amount error: these interpolate between the stepwise decreases in percentage error.
 The estimated sign indicates that the average quantity of product in a batch of prepackages is not less than the nominal quantity stated on the label.

-The tolerable negative error is related to the nominal quantity and varies between 9 per cent on prepackages nominally 50 g or 50 ml or less, to 1.5 per cent on prepackages nominally 1 kilogram or 1 litre or more.
+The tolerable negative error is related to the nominal quantity and varies between 9% on prepackages nominally 50 g or 50 mL or less, to 1.5% on prepackages nominally 1 kg (or 1 L) or more.
 The tolerable error decreases as nominal quantity increases, and is done by alternating intervals where there is a percentage error and intervals where there is a fixed error (and thus over those intervals the percentage error decreases).